Pîr Xidir Silêman: Career

 In the 1970s, a group of Yazidi writers emerged, who found it necessary to prevent outsiders from writing about their own religion and beliefs, and took upon themselves to write about their own faith.
 Among these writers was Pîr Xidir and Khalil Jindy, who together in 1979 published the book "Êzdiyati" (In Light of the Scripts of Êzidîsm) which was printed by the Kurdish Scientific Academy.
 These two writers started working together to clarify the beliefs of their own religion and correct fallacies after 1964-1965 school year, when they were attending 8th Grade at Ain Sifni High School.
 They were in a religiously-mixed class of Muslims, Christians and a Yazidi majority.
 On a cold winter day of that year, at the beginning of an Islamic Education lesson, the teacher entered the class and ordered all students who had no religion to go out.
 Silêman and Jindy went out with their Christian classmates hurt by this deep humiliation.
 As rain was pouring that day and there was no place they could have shelter.
 Silêman and Jindy returned to the class to object to the teacher's provocative statement of them having no religion.
 While confronting the teacher in the class, the teacher asked them questions to which they had no answer.
 Since then, according to Silêman, their concern has been to explore what Yazidism is about.

 Êzdiyati (In Light of the Scripts of Êzidîsm) became the foundation and starting point for the study of Yazidism and it was the first-ever book to be written in Kurmanji Kurdish, the native language of Yazidis.
-With this book, the both authors were able to clarify and correct many misconceptions about Yazidis that had been written by foreigners.
+With this book, both authors were able to clarify and correct many misconceptions about Yazidis that had been written by foreigners.
 The book included a collection of 22 religious texts recited by the Yazidis in Iraq.